International Airlines gains control of Spain's Vueling

-MADRID, April 22 (Reuters) - International Airlines Group (IAG) , the owner of British Airways and Iberia, has won sufficient backing from investors in Vueling to take control of the Spanish budget airline, Spain’s stock market regulator said on Tuesday.
+MADRID (Reuters) - International Airlines Group (IAG) (ICAG.L)(ICAG.MC), the owner of British Airways and Iberia, has won sufficient backing from investors in Vueling VULG.MC to take control of the Spanish budget airline, Spain’s stock market regulator said on Tuesday.

 IAG now has around 90 percent of Barcelona-based Vueling, up from 46 percent, after a takeover bid that valued the company at 277 million euros ($360 million).